burritoaddict/spi-lockdown/README.md

 IO available. (because if you have those things you can just do this from userspace)

+Setting Flash Regions Access Permission Register controls which regions of flash memory can be read and written.

+Setting Protected Ranges Registers controls which address ranges are read or write protected.

 Enabling FLOCKDN prevents SPI protected memory range registers from being modified.
 (See: Section 21.4.2 in [Intel® 8 Series PCH Datasheet](https://www.intel.com/content/dam/www/public/us/en/documents/datasheets/8-series-chipset-pch-datasheet.pdf))

+Read [these slides](http://opensecuritytraining.info/IntroBIOS_files/Day2_03_Advanced%20x86%20-%20BIOS%20and%20SMM%20Internals%20-%20SPI%20Flash%20Protection%20Mechanisms.pdf) for a full description of how these mechanisms work.

 This kernel module exposes the FLOCKDN bit on x86 systems via sysctl.